Abalone Shell

 Appraisal

-A document created by a professional jewelry appraiser and used for a jewelry owners insurance, that describes a piece of jewelry’s detail and assesses its value.
+An appraisal is a document created by a professional jewelry appraiser and used for jewelry owner’s insurance that describes a piece of jewelry’s detail and assesses its value.

 Aquamarine

-An icy-blue semi-precious mineral from the beryl family.
+Aquamarine is an icy-blue semiprecious mineral from the beryl family.
 The gemstone ranges in hue from very pale blue to teal.
-Aquamarine is March’s birthstone and rates at a 7 to 8 on the on the Mohs Hardness Scale.
+Aquamarine is March’s birthstone and rates at a 7 to 8 on the Mohs Hardness Scale.

 Asscher Cut

-Part of the “step-cut” family, an Asscher cut diamond or gemstone is a square emerald cut with deeply clipped corners.
+An Asscher cut is part of the “step-cut” family.
+An Asscher cut diamond or gemstone is a square emerald cut with deeply clipped corners.

 Asterism

-A phenomenon displaying intersecting needles typically creating a shape with 4 or 6 rays.
-Commonly seen in rubies and sapphires.
+Asterism is a phenomenon displaying intersecting needles, typically creating a shape with 4 or 6 rays.
+Asterism is commonly seen in rubies and sapphires.

 B